 Do you sell grass-fed chickens?

 Chickens do not eat grass.
-All of our chickens are raised to range free without hormones or antibiotics.
+All of our chickens are allowed to roam free during the days and couped at night for their safety.

 Do you have turkey for Thanksgiving?